-“We were thrilled to once again have such an esteemed panel of judges” says Warren Everton, Okanagan Fest of Ale Judging Chair.
-“They had a difficult job tasting and evaluating 106 different beers and ciders to determine the best entries in 14 different categories and then to agree on the overall Best in Show award.
-The winners represent an amazing collection of the best that BC has to offer.
-Make sure you visit your local liquor stores and try these award winners.”
+“We were thrilled to once again have such an esteemed panel of judges here with us at the festival,” says Warren Everton, Okanagan Fest of Ale Judging Chair.
+“They had a difficult job tasting and evaluating 121 different beers and ciders to determine the best entries in 12 different categories and then to agree on the overall Best in Show award.
+In addition, the People’s Choice Awards were voted for by attendees of the festival.
+These awards include Best Beer, Cider, and Food.

 The Awards were distributed as follows: